olivierhagolle/Start_maja/Readme.md

 # Example workflow

-Once you have installed maja and cloned the current repository, here is how to process a set of data above tile 31TFJ, near Avignon in Provence, France.
+Here is how to process a set of data above tile 31TFJ, near Avignon in Provence, France.
 To process any other tile, you will need to prepare the DTM and store the data in the DTM folder.

 ## Install

-Install MAJA
+- Install MAJA

-Clone the current repository
+- Clone the current repository
 `git clone https://github.com/olivierhagolle/Start_maja`

-## Retrieve Sentinel-2 L1C data.
-For instance, with peps_download.py (you need to have registered at https://peps.cnes.fr and store the id in a file name peps.txt

-`python ./peps_download.py -c S2ST -l 'Avignon' -a peps.txt -d 2017-01-01 -f 2017-04-01 -w "/path/to/L1C_DATA/Avignon`

-Unzip the LIC files in /path/to/L1C_DATA/Avignon

-## Create DTM
-Follow DTM generation instructions : http://tully.ups-tlse.fr/olivier/prepare_mnt

-## Execute MAJA

-To use the start_maja script, you need to configure the directories, within the folder.txt file.
+- To use the start_maja script, you need to configure the directories, within the folder.txt file.
 Here is my own configuration, also provided in the folders.txt file in this repository.
 ```
 repCode=/mnt/data/home/hagolleo/PROG/S2/lance_maja